Jasrat: Battles with Afghans

 In 1431, Sikander Tohfa allied with Jasrat against the Afghans who had firmly based themselves at Sirhind.
 Jasrat and Sikander easily captured Sirhind, but Afghans had already left and moved to the hills.
 There many of them, including Bahlol Khan Lodi's relatives, were massacred by both and others were made captives.
-After 1436, Jasrat fought battles against the Lodi chief Bahlol Khan, who had re-established himself at Sirhind by bringing all Afghans under his banner.
+After 1436, Jasrat fought battles against Bahlol Khan, who had re-established himself at Sirhind by bringing all Afghans under his banner.
 The alliance of Jasrat and Sikander saw success as Bahlol Khan was compelled to retreat towards the Siwalik foothills.
 But when Muhammad Shah left Delhi to invade Jasrat's domains in 1441 and appointed Bahlol Khan as governor of Sirhind to combat him, he made peace with Bahlol and advised him to capture the throne of Delhi for himself.
 Unlike Jasrat, who was viewed as an outsider by Delhi nobles, Bahlol was a part of the nobility and had better prospect of gaining the throne of Delhi.
 In return of his support, Bahlol ceded the region between Chenab and Jhelum (Chaj Doab) to Jasrat and agreed to not interfere in his territories.
-Sultan Zain-ul-Abidin acted as witness to the peace treaty between both.
+Sultan Zain ul-Abidin acted as witness to the peace treaty between both.

 Death

 Jasrat died in 1442, said by some historians to have been murdered by his Dogri queen to avenge her father Bhim Dev's death.
 According to a 15th century Dogri poem, this event took place at the bank of a river in Jammu.
 (Note: On the other hand, a later Persian chronicle Rajdarshani states that he was assassinated by his personal attendant Bhan and his courtesan Mina Kanizak, who was from Jammu, after a conspiracy by the Raja of Jammu, Biram Dev (Charak 1985).)
 By the time of his death, Jasrat had succeeded in conquering most of Punjab and Jammu, and ruled over Duggar, including region from Sirmur in Himachal Pradesh to Shivalik (Murree Hills) in Potohar, and north-central Punjab.
-He also constructed or re-fortified several forts in the region under his rule, including Ramkot, Pharwala, Rawat, Baghsar and Throchi.
+He also constructed or re-fortified several forts in the region under his rule.
 His descendants, however, could not keep control over his conquered regions and lost them to the Lodi dynasty by 1470.
 By the time of invasion of Babur in 1526, they had lost Potohar as well to the Gakhars.